Content Types

 Custom Content Types

-Custom Content Types can be created using Java or simple XML files.
+Custom Content Types can be created using simple XML files.
 They are managed and deployed via applications.

 Using XML, each content type must have a separate directory in the application resource structure: /src/main/resources/site/content-types/my-content-type